soufatn/ruby-tutorial/00-First-Test.md

 Using Sauce Labs with Ruby
 ============

-Sauce Labs provides over 130 platforms to run Selenium tests against, including Linux, OSX, Windows (XP, 7, 8), iOS and Android.
+Sauce Labs provides over 130 platforms to run Selenium tests against, including Linux, OS X, Windows (XP, 7, 8), iOS and Android.
 The Sauce Gem makes it easy to take your existing tests, or write new ones, and run them with Sauce.

 Once you're set up, you'll write tests like this: